istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/change-notes/index.md

 - ***Added*** better display characteristics for the istioctl command.
 - ***Added*** support for key:value list selection when using --set flag paths.
-- ***Improved*** Kubernetes overlays patching mechanism now supports deletes and setting non-scalar values.
+- ***Added*** support for deletes and setting non-scalar values when using the Kubernetes overlays patching mechanism.

 ## Miscellaneous changes